-Whether your underage son or daughter attends the University of North Dakota, University of Minnesota-Morris or Bemidji State University, it’s important they know the risk.
-Neither North Dakota or Minnesota take the creation and use of fake IDs lightly.
+Whether your underage son or daughter attends UND, NDSU, University of Minnesota-Crookston, Bemidji State, or a community or technical college, it’s important they know the risk.
+Neither North Dakota nor Minnesota take lightly the creation or use of fake ID's.

 North Dakota penalties

-Penalties are somewhat stiffer across the western border.
-North Dakota classifies use of a fake ID as a Class B misdemeanor and carries a $500 penalty and 40 hours of community service.
+North Dakota classifies use of a fake ID as a Class B misdemeanor and carries a penalty of up to $500.
 Penalties double for a second offense and a third offense becomes a felony.

 In a hurry to grow up